Sameer-Shende/AI-Website-Summary-Extension/README.md

 # 🔌 Chrome Extension - Gemini AI Powered Website Summary

-A simple Chrome extension that integrates with the Gemini API to assist users using AI, directly from any website.
+A simple Chrome extension that integrates with the Gemini API to summarize the content of a webiste, directly from the website.

 ---